Documentation

 is_proxy

-- Whether the IP is a Proxy Exit
+- Whether the IP is a Proxy Exit Node

 The field is_proxy

-has datatype boolean
+has the datatype boolean

 .

 The field determines whether the IP address is a proxy.
-This is not the case here.
-In general, the flag
+In this example, the IP https://api.ipapi.is/?q=107.174.138.172

 is_proxy